Wolfe Tones GAA (Chicago)

-The Wolfe Tones Gaelic Football Club was founded in 1957 and first took the field in the summer of 1958.
-While not the oldest Gaelic Football club in Chicago, the Wolfe Tones is one of the most successful clubs in North America with 22 senior Chicago titles and 13 North American Championships and competing in 17 NCAB finals.
+The Wolfe Tones GAA club is a Gaelic football club founded in 1957 and which first took the field in the summer of 1958.
+While not the oldest Gaelic football club in Chicago, the Wolfe Tones is one of the most successful clubs in North America with 22 senior Chicago titles and 13 North American Championships and competing in 17 NCAB finals.

-Wolfe Tones History
+History

-The Tones won their first American League Title in 1978.
+The Wolfe Tones won their first American League Title in 1978.
 Nicknamed "The Blue Machine," they drew players from all counties which was an advantage and in the seventies and eighties were mostly home-based with strong social ties because everyone worked and socialised together.

 In the mid-1980s, the club added a Junior team, while the Juniors have not had the same level of success as the Senior team, it has still added to the level of support that the club enjoys and allows many younger Irish-Americans to participate in the rich culture of the GAA.
-In the late 1990s and early 2000s Mike Mulligan, then of the Chicago Sun Times, wrote that the Wolfe Tones were "a Chicago-based Gaelic football powerhouse."
+In the late 1990s and early 2000s Mike Mulligan, then of the Chicago Sun Times, wrote that the Wolfe Tones were "a Chicago-based Gaelic football powerhouse".

 In past years, the Wolfe Tones main rivals have been the McBrides GFC and the St. Brendan's GFC and, more recently, the Parnell's GFC.

 Due to the economic downturn and changes in US Immigration law, GAA clubs in North America have come upon hard times.
 Despite this, the Wolfe Tones still have been able to field competitive teams.